-PT 539: Cardiopulmonary Rehabilitation 3 Credit Hour(s)
+PT 539: Cardiopulmonary Rehabilitation

 This lecture and laboratory course will address the diversified issues of clinical management of patient/client with primary and/or secondary cardiovascular and pulmonary dysfunction within the context of Physical Therapy.
 Topics will include practice setting specific management principles and therapeutic techniques to address primary and secondary impairments of the cardiovascular and pulmonary systems, as well as prevention of dysfunction in individuals across their lifespan.
-Topics to be discussed include Chronic Obstructive Lung Dysfunction, Restrictive Lung Dysfunction, Heart Failure, Cardiac Muscle Dysfunction, the post-surgical patient, the patient post-trauma, and the patient with cancer.
+Topics to be discussed include Chronic Obstructive Lung Dysfunction, Restrictive Lung Dysfunction, Heart Failure, Cardiac Muscle Dysfunction, the post-surgical patient, the patient post-trauma, the patient who survives critical illness, and the patient with cancer.
 Prerequisites: Enrollment in the 3rd year of DPT program or by permission of the instructor.
+(GR)